Roasting is one of the easiest ways there is to cook a large cut of meat, whether it's beef, pork or lamb.

 - Season the meat ahead of time (like the night before you plan to roast) so that the flavorings have enough time to penetrate the meat.
 Seasonings can include Kosher salt and freshly ground black pepper, as well as various spice rubs, fresh or dried herbs, garlic and so forth.
 Take it out of the fridge about half an hour before you plan to roast it.

-- Preheat the oven to a high temperature — usually around 450 F, but for my slow roasted pork shoulder, I start at 500 F.
+- Preheat the oven to a high temperature—usually around 450 F, but for slow roasted pork shoulder, we start at 500 F.

 - Set the seasoned roast on a rack, fat side up, in a roasting pan.
 The pan's sides should be relatively low so that the hot air can circulate around the roast.
 Using a rack (rather than placing the roast directly on the bottom of the pan) also promotes even airflow.
 Don't cover the pan.